Transparent-Systems/FolderMonitor/docs/README.md

 ## Why FolderMonitor
-You can find more information at: https://tsl003-aip.zoetebier.net/foldermonitor/
+You can find more information on website: https://tsl003-aip.transparent.co.nz

 Project FolderMonitor grew organically over time as I tried to find solutions for issues I encountered while working on my PCs and servers.
 Initially I used OneDrive to "backup" files to the OneDrive cloud storage.